Advanced Development Journal

 Each author provides insight into the meaning of personality growth through transcendence.
 Examples of the process include self-transcendence, self-acceptance, authenticity, spirituality, introspection, and moral development.

 The artwork, Transcend, was painted by Kent Talmage-Bowers especially for this volume of the journal, and Transcend: The New Science of Self-Actualization by Scott Barry Kaufman was reviewed by Thomas Brennan.
-Readers will also enjoy the collection of poems, art by Pamela McKinnie, and book reviews on topics related to gifted elders, emotional sensitivity and intensity, personality development through positive disintegration, and how to find a deeper relationship with all life.
+Readers will also enjoy the collection of poems, art by Pam McKinnie, book reviews on topics related to gifted elders, emotional sensitivity, intensity, personality development through positive disintegration and how to find a deeper relationship with all life.

 We are looking for new manuscripts for our next volume